htmlplus/element/README.md

 <details>
   <summary>queryAll</summary>

-`queryAll` is a wrapper of `querySelectorAll` Is a way to find an array of elements with a specific features.
+Is a wrapper of `querySelectorAll` Is a way to find an array of elements with a specific features.

 Options:

 - target: `HTML Element` or `Element Component(this)`
 - selectors: `string` any specific features such as `id`, `class`, `element name`, ...